google-research/electra/README.md

 ## Expected Results
-Here are expected results for ELECTRA on various tasks.
+Here are expected results for ELECTRA on various tasks (test set for chunking, dev set for the other tasks).
 Note that variance in fine-tuning can be [quite large](https://arxiv.org/abs/2002.06305), so for some tasks you may see big fluctuations in scores when fine-tuning from the same checkpoint multiple times.
 The below scores show median performance over a large number of random seeds.
 ELECTRA-Small/Base/Large are our released models.
 ELECTRA-Small-OWT is the OpenWebText-trained model from above (it performs a bit worse than ELECTRA-Small due to being trained for less time and on a smaller dataset).

 |  | CoLA | SST | MRPC | STS  | QQP  | MNLI | QNLI | RTE | SQuAD 1.1 | SQuAD 2.0 | Chunking |
 | --- | --- | --- | --- | ---  | ---  | --- | --- | --- | ---| ---| --- |